maxberghammer/MSALB2C/projects/msalb2c-angular/README.md

 ## Build

-Run `ng build msalb2c-angular` to build the project.
+First run `npm install` in the root folder AND in the msalb2c-angular-project folder.
+Then run `ng build msalb2c-angular` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing

 After building your library with `ng build msalb2c-angular`, go to the dist folder `cd dist/msalb2c-angular` and run `npm publish`.

-## Running unit tests

-Run `ng test msalb2c-angular` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Further help